 implemented on an emergency basis in the event of the occurrence of shellfish toxins.
 For producing authorities where there is historic occurrence of toxin-producing phytoplankton and toxicity in shellfish from their growing areas, the authority must develop a management plan for those toxin groups.

-Most authorities will have a combination of management and contingency plans-management plans to address those growing areas with historic occurrence of certain toxin-producing phytoplankton, and contingency plans to address toxin-producing phytoplankton in growing areas in the event of such emergence.
+Most authorities will have a combination of management and contingency plans.
+Management plans are used to address those growing areas with historic occurrence of certain toxin-producing phytoplankton and contingency plans are used to address toxin-producing phytoplankton in growing areas in the event of such emergence.
 As an example, an authority may have statewide historical occurrence of PSP toxin-producing phytoplankton, for which it develops a management plan; however, because of a lack of illness outbreak or historical evidence of phytoplankton that produce ASP, NSP, DSP, and AZP toxins, the authority also develops a contingency plan that addresses how the authority will manage the emergence of

 those toxins.